Simon During: Academic Career

-Between 2010 and 2017 he was a Research Professor at the Institute for Advanced Studies in the Humanities at the University of Queensland and in 2018 was appointed a Professorial Fellow at the University of Melbourne.
-He has also held visiting positions at the Frei Universität Berlin, Universität Tübingen, the American Academy of Rome, Princeton University, the University of Cambridge, Université de Paris and elsewhere.
-In 2001 he was awarded a Centenary Medal by the Australian Prime Minister for services to the humanities.
-In 2019 he lectured and travelled in Kerala as a recipient of Kerala's Higher Education Council's Erudite Scholar award.
-He was elected a Fellow of the Australian Academy of the Humanities in 2000.
+In 2001 During left Melbourne for Johns Hopkins University, where he taught in the English department for nine years.
+Between 2010 and 2017 he was a Research Professor at the Institute for Advanced Studies in the Humanities at the University of Queensland, and he later returned to the University of Melbourne as a Professorial Fellow.
+He has also held visiting appointments at the Frei Universität Berlin, Universität Tübingen, the American Academy of Rome, Princeton University, the University of Cambridge, Université de Paris among others.
+In 2009, he was a seminar leader at Cornell University’s School for Critical Theory.
+In 2019 he lectured and travelled in Kerala, India, as a recipient of the Kerala Higher Education Council’s Erudite Scholar award.